troyhill/fireHydro/README.md

 ## fireHydro usage

-fireHydro can be used to create shapefiles and/or images providing an integrative measure of fire risk.
+fireHydro can be used to create shapefiles and/or images providing an integrative measure of fire risk in Big Cypress National Preserve and Everglades National Park.

 ```
 library(fireHydro)